-- 1. Allows for license types that require less capital such as microbusinesses and non-store front retail stores. - Creates a Limited Cannabis Business Expansion Process for new retail stores, cultivators, and volatile manufacturers that ensures that at least half of the new permits go to equity applicants. - 3.
-Gives Continues to provide more flexibility for chief of police to grant work permits that would otherwise be denied due to past criminal activity.
+- 1. Allows for license types that require less capital such as microbusinesses and nonstore front retail stores. - 2.
+Creates a Limited Cannabis Business Expansion Process for new retail stores, cultivators, and volatile manufacturers that ensures that at least half of the new permits go to equity applicants. - 3.
+Continues to give the Chief of Police flexibility and discretion in granting work permits that would otherwise be denied due to past criminal activity.